kjh03160/go-mongo/README.md

 ### Slow Query And Timeout
 Also, if slow query is detected, logger will log about slow query info.
-What you have to do is to implement `Logger` interface
+What you have to do is implementing `Logger` interface
 ```go
 type Logger interface {
 	// log slow query